Sigill/tulip-plugin-epsilon-neighborhood-connector/README.md

 The plugin needs the following parameters:

  * _layout_: The LayoutProperty to use to compute distances.
- * _matrix_: The DoubleProperty where the distance will be stored.
+ * _metric_: The DoubleProperty where the distance will be stored.
  * _distance type_: StringCollection indicating type of distance to use ("Euclidian", "Manhattan" or "Chebychev").
  * _maximum distance_: double representing the maximum distance between two connected nodes.